Triple-negative breast cancer: Research

 Triple-negative breast cancers (TNBC) have, on average, significantly higher fluorine-18 fluorodeoxyglucose (FDG) uptake (measured by the SUVmax values) compared with uptake in ER+/PR+/HER2- tumors using fluorine-18 fluorodeoxyglucose-positron emission tomography (FDG-PET).
 It is speculated that enhanced glycolysis in these tumors is probably related to their aggressive biology.
+Galectin-1 in TNBC is a beta-galactosidase-binding protein that shields cancer cells from the effects of radiotherapy by suppressing anti-tumor doxorubicin-induced apoptosis, and since this immunosuppression mechanism is higher in TNBC than in other cancer, Gal-1 has shown promise as a therapeutic marker of TNBC.

+Another therapeutic marker of TNBC examines T-regulatory cells (Treg) and the presence of CCR2-positive Treg causing a decrease in CD8-positive cytotoxic T-cell activation resulting in promotion of tumor growth and metastasis as the tumor microenvironment is infiltrated with Treg.

-The widely used diabetes drug, metformin, holds promise for the treatment of triple-negative breast cancer.
+The widely used diabetes drug metformin holds promise for the treatment of triple-negative breast cancer.
 In addition metformin may influence cancer cells through indirect (insulin-mediated) effects, or it may directly affect cell proliferation and apoptosis of cancer cells.
 Epidemiologic and preclinical lab studies indicate that metformin has anti-tumor effects, via at least two mechanisms, both involving activation of the AMP-activated protein kinase (AMPK).
 A large-scale phase III trial of metformin in the adjuvant breast cancer setting is being planned in 2009.

 Triple-negative breast cancer cells rely on glutathione-S-transferase Pi1, and an inhibitor (LAS17) shows encouraging results in a pre-clinical study.

+Recently, BET (Bromodomain and Extra-Terminal Domain Proteins) inhibitors have shown anti-tumor activity in pre-clinical models of Triple Negative Breast Cancer.